rexstjohn/bloop/README.md

 *ex.: Attached Screens: 	657.ttys002.Rex-St-John--Intel	(Attached)*

-`$ bloop ssh`
+`$ bloop ssh [-u (specify a user other than root (default))]`

-*SSH's into your Edison via the local network by scanning for it using Bonjour and then initiating a connection command.*
+*SSH's into your Edison via the local network by scanning for it using Bonjour and then initiating a connection command.
+Add a -u flag to specify a username other than root.*

 *ex.: ssh root@youredison.local*

 `$ bloop push [-u (specify a user other than root (default)), -d(specify a target directory)]`

-*Finds a local Edison and generates an scp command to deploy your current node project into Edison's node_app_slot directory (default) using root.
-This a convenience method to make development faster.
-Add the -u option to specify a username other than root.
-Add -d to specify a target directory on the edison into which to deploy.*
+*Finds a local Edison and runs an "scp" (secure copy) command to deploy your current directory into Edison's ~/node_app_slot directory (default) using username "root."
+Add the -u option to specify a username other than "root.""
+Add -d to specify a target directory on the edison into which to deploy other than node_app_slot.*

+*ex.: scp -r . root@youredison.local:/somedir

 ## Installation: